ADOGamedev/Chess_Engine_and_GUI/README.md

 - **FEN of current position**: the current position written in FEN[^3] notation.

 - **Starting FEN**: the position (written in FEN[^3] notation) from which the game will start.
+> [!WARNING]
+> When typing manually in this field, it will behave weirdly.
+Though you can do Copy-Paste.
+> I will fix this eventually

 - **Volume**: controls the volume of subtle sound effects when a piece is moved.